ch-saikumar-720/cicd-fullstack/README.md

 http://IPofinstance:3000

 **Deployment with containers**
-Use the instance with 2CPUs t2.nano or t3.medium
+Use the instance with 2vCPUs t2.large and 15 GB volume

 **Docker container creation for mysql:**
 Create a mysql container with the below command